The 16 plays that needed to go the Patriots' way in their comeback ... and all of them did

 The Patriots tied it on a perfectly executed receiver screen to Amendola, who went in motion before the snap.
 The Patriots were prepared for the situation.
 Belichick said he figured the Patriots would need more than one two-point conversion in the game, so they worked on a few.

 “We worked on those two-point plays all week,” Belichick said.
-“Josh (McDaniels) and I had the sense we might need them.”
+“Josh [McDaniels] and I had the sense we might need them.”

-Two-point conversions are a little less than a 50-50 proposition for the offense, and the Falcons went 0 for 2.
+Two-point conversions are a little less than a 50-50 proposition for the offense, and the Falcons went 0-for-2.

 “I think that was a real factor,” Falcons coach Dan Quinn said.
 “Not only did they score but they got the two points as well.
 So, to me, we thought we had a chance to stop them and we didn’t.”